 A performer since the age of three, Lea Capps has been in such shows as Evita, Singin’ in the Rain and A Chorus Line, and has performed on national television and at the White House.
 For the past 20 years, however, Lea’s most inspirational role has been to lead The Talent Machine Company – an organization dedicated to giving children the opportunity to experience the joy and power of musical theater.
 Lea took over as Executive Director after the unexpected death of her mother and Company founder, Bobbi Smith.

 In addition to her leadership role with the Company, Lea also often serves as director and choreographer for Company productions and supports area middle school theater programs as well.
 Lea has a degree in psychology from UMBC and considers two of her best “credits” her husband, Michael Blonder, and their daughter, Samantha Blonder, a Talent Machine alum and now a marine biologist.

-To make that vision a reality, we produce professional-quality performances, setting an expectation for excellence in children’s theater, involving youth from the Central Maryland region.
+Our Mission: To make that vision a reality, we produce professional-quality performances, setting an expectation for excellence in children’s theater, involving youth from the Central Maryland region.

 - In the inherent potential of every child.

 - That an investment in musical theater for children and youth is an investment in a healthy community.